beerendlauwers/urbanslug.github.io/_posts/2015-08-13-Progress-with-wai-devel.md

 *Please report an issue if you would like any file ignored during builds.*

 # Moved to stack
-Since the haskell community has moved in this direction so has wai-devel.
+Since the Haskell community has moved in this direction, so has wai-devel.
 wai-devel only depends on cabal in that stack and ide-backend depend on Cabal the library.
 Otherwise, the cabal binary is not used and hasn't been tested to work with wai-devel.